vichalder/asset_tracker_v2/README.md

    - TinyGPS++
    - TinyGSM
    - ArduinoJson
-3. Update the APN settings and server URL in the code.
+3. Update the following in the code:
+   - APN settings for your cellular provider
+   - `server` variable with your backend server's IP address or domain
+   - `port` variable with your backend server's port (default is 3000)
+   - `deviceId` variable with a unique ID for this device
 4. Flash the code to your ESP32 device.

 #### Cortex-M4